Axway/platform-management-docs/content/en/docs/release_notes/13_06_01_relnotes.md

 ## Fixed issue

-* Fixed an issue where users attempting to access marketplaces hosted on custom URLs may expire an error loading the common navigation header.
+* Fixed an issue where users attempting to access marketplaces hosted on custom URLs may experience an error loading the common navigation header.